-KSPN120 Foundations of Mental Health Nursing 2 cr. hr.
+KSPN120 Mental Health Nursing I 2 cr. hr.

 This course explores basic concepts and trends in mental health nursing.
 Therapeutic modalities and client behavior management are discussed.
-Emphasis is placed on using the nursing process and meeting the basic human needs of the mental health client.
-(Prerequisites: KSPN118))
+Emphasis is placed on using the nursing process and meeting the basic human needs of the client with a mental health disorder.
+(Prerequisites: KSPN118)